MatthewJA/Coffeequate/README.md

 - `.toHTML(equationID, expression=false, equality="0", topLevel=false)` to output similarly to the `.toMathML()` method, but without actually using MathML.

 ## License
-Licensed under the MIT License.
-See /LICENSE for a copy of the license.
+All current and previous versions licensed under the MIT License.
+See /LICENSE for a copy of this license.